 - Use the arts to foster cross-cultural understanding and inclusiveness by engaging participants with different backgrounds and life experiences.
 These programs commit to building cross-cultural or cross-generational understanding over time rather than through individual events or presentations.

-- Strengthen the capacity of recent immigrant or Native California organizations to serve their communities, their artists, and the general public.
+- (NOT ACCEPTING APPLICATIONS as of January 8, 2020.
+Please check back in late July 2020.)
+Strengthen the capacity of recent immigrant or Native California organizations to serve their communities, their artists, and the general public.
 These organizations foster the preservation and transfer of cultural traditions through the generations and/or support the creation and presentation of high-quality, contemporary or traditional artworks.

 Artists Engage Us through Collaboration